-The Florida House Experience Levels of Care
+FHE Health Levels of Care

 The continuum of care begins with the process of safely detoxing clients from drugs and alcohol.
 Successful therapy and rehabilitation can occur only when the body is free of its physical need for a substance.
 At FHE, we have a staff of medical specialists prepared to oversee the process and manage medications when necessary.

 Upon arrival at our residential facility, each patient will be assigned to one of our specialty programs, as appropriate.
 This designation will depend on an in-depth assessment of the patient’s needs as well as quantifiable measurements using our Neuro Rehabilitation services.
 A personalized plan for each patient improves, not just the completion rates of our programs, but the long-term success for every patient.